SamuelCharpentier/DragToBlank/README.md

 | `timestamp` | `number`                   | The timestamp of the mouse event. |
 | `position`  | `{x : number, y : number}` | The position of the mouse event.  |

-The mouse data of dragMove is stored as a `LinkedStampedPosition` objects.
+The mouse data of dragMove is stored as a `LinkedStampedPosition` object.
 It extends the `StampedPosition` type.
 Its additional properties are:

 | Property | Type              | Description                                                                                                            |
 | -------- | ----------------- | ---------------------------------------------------------------------------------------------------------------------- |